 Don’t want to spend a small fortune on gear for your trip?
 We totally understand!
-There are a few items we don’t recommend skimping on (rain gear and sandals for example), but here are a few gear hacks from thrifty shoppers to help you save where you can.
+There are a few items we don’t recommend skimping on like rain gear and river sandals, but here are a few packing/gear hacks to help you save where you can.

-Sunscreen – A total must!
-Opt for a higher quality choice as cheap varieties typically have to be put on more frequently or are less water resistant.
+A total must!
+Opt for a higher quality choice as cheap varieties typically have to be put on more frequently or are less water-resistant.
 If you get burnt early in your trip, the rest of your trip is no fun!
-If you are flying with checked luggage, you’ll need to buy sunscreen once you reach your destination.
-Pack it in a ziploc bag, so it doesn’t explode all over your day bag.

-SPF chapstick – It’s affordable and totally worth it!
+It’s affordable and totally worth it!
 You can find it at pretty much any convenience store or drugstore.
-You’ll probably even spot it at the checkout line in Target after buying your nylon shirts. 🙂

-2 carabiners – No need to spend lots of money on these.
-I use them mostly for my water bottle and camera case strap, so make sure your carabiners are big enough to connect your items to straps on the boat that are roughly an inch wide.
+No need to spend lots of money on these.
+Guests tend to use them mostly for water bottles and camera case straps, so make sure your carabiners are big enough to connect your items to straps on the boat that are roughly an inch wide.

-Camera – For information on cameras and gear, check out our other blog.
+For information on cameras and gear, check out our camera blog.

-Moisturizing lotion – Even better is a salve or intense cream such as Udderly Smooth Udder Cream.
+Even better is a salve or intense cream such as Udderly Smooth Udder Cream.
 The longer your trip, the more important this item becomes.
-The dry air, hot sun, and constant changing from wet to dry can take a toll on your skin when it’s days on end.
+The dry air, hot sun, and constantly changing from wet to dry can take a toll on your skin when it’s days on end.

-Wet wipes – I love these!
-I’m not normally an advocate for disposable things, but wet wipes are tough to beat on a river trip.
-I like to use one on my face and neck before I go to sleep.
-I also often use one to clean my feet before I put my lotion on and crawl into bed.
-It’s impossible to rinse your feet in the river and get back to your cot without getting sandy again!
+While we try not to advocate for single-use items, wet wipes are tough to beat on a river trip.
+The river water is cold and these are a great alternative way to clean up before going to bed.
+Wipe down your feet before crawling into your sleeping bag as it is impossible to rinse your feet in the river and get back to your cot without getting sandy again!

 Where to find these items:

 Thrift shopping!
 This method is for people like me who have more time than money.
 Search for synthetic fibers – polyester and nylon are the most common.
 Not into thrifting?
-Target and WalMart have expanded their “workout” clothing sections.
-Workout tights and quick dry shirts are reasonably priced and come in fun colors.
+Target and Walmart have expanded their “workout” clothing sections.
+Amazon also has some great options.
+Workout tights and quick-dry shirts are reasonably priced and come in fun colors.